dmark/dmark/README.md

 IAM Architect | Identity Security Architect | CIAM, Enterprise IAM, Zero Trust, Cloud Identity | CISSP, CIDPRO

+I fancy myself an IAM "Architect-Engineer".
+That is to say, while my primary motivation is IAM industry-wide evolution, standards, and strategy, I take a technical engineering approach to my work.
+It is not enough for me to have simply read the docs.
+An IAM Architect should have the technical experience, depth, and interest to understand the low-level mechanics of IAM protocols and systems.

 👨‍💻 I'm currently working on:

 - Learning golang, and [translating the exercises from "OAuth 2 in Action" into Go](https://github.com/dmark/oauth2-in-action-golang).